jordanhenshaw/alva_sorcerer_docs/docs/source/index.rst

 Hello there, human!
 ===================================

-**Alva Sorcerer** is a Blender add-on that brings comprehensive 3D animation tools to stage lighting and audio design.
-Unlike traditional stage technology, which focuses on unpredictability and manual operation, Sorcerer focuses on crafting subtle emotional expression.
-It’s designed for lighting and spatial audio artists in live performances who seek emotional resonance in timecoded sequences.
+**Alva Sorcerer** is a Blender add-on that brings exhaustive 3D animation tools to stage lighting and audio design.
+Unlike traditional stage technology, which focuses on unpredictability and manual operation, Sorcerer focuses on subtle emotional expression.
+It’s designed for lighting and spatial audio artists in live performances who want emotional resonance in timecoded sequences.

 Traditional tools prioritize adaptability and consistency, like shaping a vase on a lathe as it spins.
 Sorcerer, in contrast, sculpts a stationary statue.
-Each second, each parameter, each fixture is meticulously crafted.
+Each fixture, each parameter, each second is crafted.

 Documentation Objectives: